 A good employee benefits package should reflect your company's values and entice workers with several options.
-Ultimately, comprehensive benefits show your employees you care and want to support their wellbeing, and every employee appreciates that during the recruitment process.
+Comprehensive benefits show your employees you care and want to support their wellbeing—something every employee appreciates during the recruitment process.

-During the employee onboarding process, your new hires should be provided with all the necessary information to be efficient and successful at their job.
+During the employee onboarding process, you should provide your new hires with all the necessary information to be efficient and successful at their job.
 This includes learning about your company's policies, their job duties, and completing required training.
-It can take several weeks for new employees to learn all the tools, systems, and processes necessary to be fully productive at their job, so patience is key.
+It can take several weeks for new employees to learn all the tools, systems, and processes necessary to be productive in their roles, so patience is key.

 Your HR team and IT departments must also collaborate during the onboarding process.
-New hires need to be added to your security access management, receive their hardware—like a laptop or a company phone—and receive authorization to download any programs required to complete their tasks and responsibilities.
+These departments must add new hires to your security access management, help them receive their hardware—like a laptop or a company phone—and give authorization to download any programs required to complete their tasks and responsibilities.

-Make sure you also share your company’s short- and long-term goals with your new employees and the role they’ll play in helping the company grow.
-Lastly, you’ll want to explain to them how employee performance is measured in your onboarding plan.
-This way, they’ll know exactly what’s expected of them and how they’ll be rewarded for excellent work.
+Ensure you also share your company’s short- and long-term goals with your new hires and their role in helping the company grow.
+Lastly, you’ll want to explain to them how you measure employee performance in your onboarding plan.
+This way, they’ll have clear expectations of what is considered good work.

-The employee retention phase is one of the most important stages of the employee life cycle model, and ideally the longest.
+The employee retention stage is a critical component of the employee life cycle.
 Once employees have been with a company for a while, some employers may start taking them for granted or stop engaging them.
 That’s why continuous support, recognition, and engagement are crucial for keeping your employees happy and satisfied at your company.

 Employee turnover happens in any business, but you can take steps to keep your employees performing and contributing to your business’s success.
 The simplest way to do this is with a recognition program.
-As stated earlier, ensure employees know how they can reach their goals and be rewarded for doing so, and encourage your HR team to keep records of their successes.
+As stated earlier, ensure employees know how to reach their goals and how you’ll reward them.
+Also, encourage your HR team to keep records of their successes.

-Another way to build a supportive workplace culture that employees want to stay at is by listening to their suggestions.
-By creating an environment that’s a safe space, you’ll have more engaged employees that are comfortable sharing their ideas and thoughts.
+Another way to build a supportive workplace culture that employees want to remain in is by listening to their suggestions.
+By creating an environment that’s a safe space for giving and receiving feedback, you’ll have more engaged employees that are comfortable sharing their ideas and thoughts.

-Lastly, employee benefits are one of the best ways to improve employee satisfaction and make employees feel rewarded and appreciated.
-Showing employees that you care about their needs outside the workplace improves employee morale, reducing turnover rates.
+Lastly, employee benefits are one of the best ways to improve job satisfaction and make employees feel rewarded and appreciated.
+Showing employees you care about their needs outside the workplace improves employee morale, reducing turnover costs.

 If you’re struggling with your employee retention rate, adding a variety of perks to your compensation package can help your employees have a more positive experience.